yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/TartarSauce/2022-09-10-TartarSauce.md

 		- If there is a difference in the content of the archive and `tartarsauce.htb` web directory, the content of the files that are different from each other will be outputed into `/var/backups/onuma_backup_error.txt`
 	1. Monitor when when `backuperer` is executed
 		```
+		# to sniff processes
 		pspy32
 		# this is better because u can see the exact timing
 		watch -n 1 'systemctl list-timers'
 		```

-	2. Create a backup of `/var/www/html/robots.txt`
+	2. Create a backup of `/var/www/html/robots.txt`.
 		```
 		www-data@TartarSauce:/var/www/html$ cat /var/www/robots.txt
 		User-agent: *